fattyageboy/berthcare/design-documentation/design-system/components/feedback.md

 Confidence that sync will happen.
 Confidence that the system is working.

-So nurses can focus on what matters: caring for patients.
+So caregivers can focus on what matters: caring for patients.

 ---